 “Nah but where ya comin’ from…”

 He chattered his teeth as his head bobbed and weaved side-to-side.
-I noticed his short-term memory was shot to hell, as he reiterated the same questions over-and-over until finally I broke free of his antics.
+I noticed his lack of short-term memory, reiterating the same questions over-and-over until I broke free of his questions.

-“I gotta get goin’ dude…gotta catch one of these trains to get to Missouri.”
+“I gotta get goin’ dude…gotta catch out to Missouri.”

-The broad stood there speechless, and expressionless.
+The prostitute stood there speechless, lacking expression.
 I knew her line of work made hard circumstances for her and put her in danger.
 She just stared blankly like a zombie as he grabbed her hand, swinging her arm, as they stumbled into the adjacent field.